qfwc258/circuidipity/content/2013-11-22-python2-and-python3.rst

         Python 3.3.3
         (secret_ciphers)[~]$ pip install PACKAGENAME

-Run ``deativate`` to exit the sandbox and return to the default system Python.
+Run ``deactivate`` to exit the sandbox and return to the default system Python.
 Delete an inactive sandbox with a simple ``rm -rf SANDBOX``.